Homepage > Blank IRS 8862 Template

 Common mistakes

-1. Incorrect Personal Information: One common mistake is failing to provide accurate personal details.
-This includes your name, Social Security Number, and address.
-Even small discrepancies can lead to delays or denials.
+2. Not providing accurate personal information.
+This includes names, Social Security numbers, and filing status.
+Any discrepancies can lead to delays or denials.

 Documents used along the form

-• IRS 1040 Form: This is the standard individual income tax return form used to report your annual income and calculate your tax liability.
+• Form 1040: This is the standard individual income tax return form used to report your annual income to the IRS.

-• Proof of Residency: Documents such as utility bills or rental agreements may be required to establish residency for claiming certain credits.
+• Proof of Residency: Documents like utility bills or lease agreements that demonstrate your residency, which may be needed to qualify for certain credits.

 Similar forms